0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/index.md

 Polygon zkEVM implements a mechanism called the Effective Gas Price (EGP) that guarantees fair gas fees in the interest of both the user and the network.

 Now that the EGP is in place, you can reduce any chance for a transaction revert, while making sure that accepted transactions receive your preferred prioritization.
-Meanwhile, the zkEVM network incurs minimal or no loss.
+Meanwhile, the zkEVM network incurs minimal to no loss.

 ## How gas fees work in Ethereum